Best 7 carbon accounting software for logistics (2026)

 It also helps logistics and transport companies to measure and report on their emissions so that they can implement carbon reduction initiatives and comply with relevant legislation.

-Top 7 carbon accounting software for logistics and transport companies in 2025
+Top 7 carbon accounting software for logistics and transport companies in 2026

-So without further ado, we’ll give you an overview of these 7 carbon accounting software options for the logistics and transport industry.
+Without further ado, we’ll give you an overview of these 7 carbon accounting software options for the logistics and transport industry.

 1. BigMile

-BigMile provides carbon accounting software designed to help logistics and transport companies easily calculate and report on multi-modal, supply chain-related CO2 emissions.
+BigMile provides carbon accounting software designed to help logistics and transport companies easily calculate and report on multi-modal, supply chain-related CO₂e emissions.
 The emissions calculator complies with standards like ISO 14083 and the GLEC Framework to ensure accurate emissions calculations.

 With the BigMile platform, companies can gain enhanced visibility of emissions across their supply chains, outperform their customers’ expectations with custom reports on a per shipment level, take action to reduce emissions, and comply with CSRD and other sustainability regulations.